alexhorner/ZyXEL-NAS326/README.md

 ## The Alternative
 There is a way to put Debian on the ZyXEL NAS326.
 I have not yet had time to test this but I have seen a lot of activity on this forum and have also posted a little myself.

+Whenever people contact me about this I always back up the latest pages of this forum to the Wayback Machine

 https://forum.doozan.com/read.php?2,27108

 ---